FORMless000/RemoveInteriorFogPatcherFork/README.md

+OUTDATED.
 So it didn't work.
 Use the original one instead.